SAP/jenkins-library/documentation/docs/scripts/fileUtils.md

 Checks whether a file exists and is a directory.

 #### Parameters

-* `dir` - directory to be checked.
+* `dir` - The directory to be checked.
 In case it is relative path it is checked against the current working directory.
 In case of doubt use the absolute path (prefix the directory with `pwd`).

 #### Return value